funatsufumiya/tcxJuliaCxxWrap/README.md

 ## Build Instruction

 Please first add this addon into your `TrussC/addons` folder.
-Then select "Import Existing Project" from `trusscli` (TrussC Project Generator), and choose `buildJuliaProject` of this addon.
+Then select "Import Existing Project" from `trusscli` (TrussC Project Generator), and choose `buildJuliaProject` of this addon (Project generate once fails on cmake configure, but it's OK at first.)

 On cmake configure, you need to set `-DCMAKE_PREFIX_PATH` and `-DJulia_EXECUTABLE` in order to build `JlCxx`.